mahdipo/UnityFFDShaderForTextureDefromation/README.md

 # UnityFFDShaderForTextureDefromation
-In this project i implemented free form deformation shader for texture deformation.
-I also made a custom projector shader to defrom projector outpout with ffd.
+In this repository i implemented free form deformation (FFD 4X3) shader for texture deformation.
+I used Bernstein polynomial  and Bilinear interpolation to deform uv in shader respect to control points.